 Also, remember, when taking a snap, if you tap the Camera view, you will see Lenses and World Lenses appear.
 Swipe through them and tap one to apply it.
 From there, you can decorate the snap and share it with others.

 Snap Map screen

 - Only the people you choose can see your location, or you can even turn on ghost mode when you want to go off the grid.

 - Your location on the Snap Map only updates when you have Snapchat open.

-When you open Snapchat and are confronted by the Camera screen, pinch inward, as if to zoom in, to see Snap Map.
+When you open Snapchat and are confronted by the Camera screen, look for the pin-drop icon in the navigation bar at the bottom.
 You will then see your Bitmoji avatar, if your Bitmoji account is linked, on a live map.
 Tap the Settings button if you want to enter “ghost mode” and become invisible.
-Either way, any user you follow who has not enabled ghost mode will appear on the map, so that you can see their exact location in real time.
-Snapchat may also serve up stories of users from around the globe so that you can quickly tap and see what’s happening elsewhere, like a Father John Misty concert in LA.
+Either way, any user you follow who has not enabled ghost mode will appear on the map so that you can see their exact location in real-time.

 - On the Memories screen, you can create new Stories, edit, and send snaps you’ve saved to Memories, and use smart search to find old snaps.

 - To open Memories, just swipe up from the Camera screen or tap the circle/cards underneath the Capture button.

 Near the capture button, you should see an icon that looks like cards or a circle.
 Tap it to access your Memories, an area in Snapchat where you can not only store snaps to Snapchat but also access media locally stored on your device.
 You can search memories, share memories, mark up memories, and more.
 On the Memories screen, you can also access your profile, capture a snap, and go to the Chat and Stories screens.